zendbit/FlyBee/README.md

 the command above will run your application on default port 8080, you can also change the configuration but we will talk deeper in other section.

-now after application running you just need to point browser to [http://localhost:8080](http://localhost:8080)
+now after application running you just need to point the browser to [http://localhost:8080](http://localhost:8080)